USDevOps/mywechat-slack-group/guidelines/jobs_channel.md

-To better help you hiring and avoid spaming people in #jobs channel, please checked PINNED messages.
+We want to speed up your hiring, and we also want to avoid spaming people.

 Here are some guidelines.
-Feel free to suggest via #suggestions channel.
+Please join #suggestions channel, if you have suggestions.

 (Channel maintainers may delete your messages, if necessary)

 1. If you post positions, please include: Job Title + Salary + location.

   TODO: add an example

+2.